glauberss2007/devops-labs/README.md

 2. Create a Vagrantfile to define your development environment.
 3. Use Vagrant commands to manage and interact with your virtualized environment.

-For detailed documentation and examples, visit the [Vagrant website](https://www.vagrantup.com/).

 ## Git
 ### Git: Summary of Key Commands